 “After all our efforts in the last couple of weeks, I think we deserved a win,” captain Ben Tameifuna said immediately afterwards.
 “The boys worked hard for it.
 This is a stepping stone for ’Ikale Tahi – our main objective is the World Cup in Australia.”

-Heading into this weekend’s matches, Samoa and USA both have a chance to get a win back after their semi losses, going head to head in a third place playoff.
-Both third place and grand final will take place on Saturday with the action kicking off at 7pm NZ time.
+Heading into this weekend’s matches, Samoa and USA both have a chance to get a win back after their semi losses, going head to head in a third-place playoff, a thrilling event in NZ sports news.